-What is the average cost of moving?
-Cost of Moving in Vancouver
+What is the average cost of moving in Vancouver?

 Whether or not you chose to hire the genius businessman who thought of turning moving into business, you will no doubt incur unavoidable costs when relocating.
 Many of these costs of moving in Vancouver are hidden, and probably not something you’re prepared for.
 Not only that, trying to get the lowest price for moving services or products can in turn have you paying more in the end (i.e. think lousy boxes that shatter your wedding china and movers who chose to ‘throw’ instead of ‘pass’ furniture).